edwin-bluekite/cakephp-restkit/README.md

 This plugin uses Cake's JSONView so no need to create any view files as described perfectly here: http://api20.cakephp.org/class/json-view.

-For example code and responsen see:
+For example code and various responses in XML and JSON see:

 * collections: https://gist.github.com/bravo-kernel/5568181
 * entities: https://gist.github.com/bravo-kernel/5568855